SumianVoice/TransVoice-Wiki/wiki/pages/vocal-weight/index.md

 It's important however to be aware that pitch is not the only way to affect weight.
 You can isolate it and get low weight at a low pitch for example or high weight at a high pitch.
 This extra control is very important - not only does it prevent us from accidentally slipping into another configuration but it allows us to progress faster and expand our range for this aspect more.

-## Gender perception of vocal weight
+### Gender perception of vocal weight

 * Low vocal weight ➡️ ♀️
 * High vocal weight ➡️ ♂️

-## Generalisations about vocal weight (not assured):
+### Generalisations about vocal weight (not assured)

-When getting louder I drop in pitch and don't add air - heavier weight When getting louder I raise in pitch and add air - lighter weight
+* When getting louder I drop in pitch and don't add air - heavier weight
+* When getting louder I raise in pitch and add air - lighter weight

 ## Loudness vs vocal weight
 A lot of people conflate the volume of your speech with vocal weight.
 Vocal weight is louder, but that doesn't mean all loud things are high in vocal weight.
 Yelling/shouting (rather than just speaking loudly) typically induces three things: